 - Healthy team dynamics with other executives on the team

-- Pay is important to job seekers- you must be competitive - but people have reevaluated their priorities this past year and seem willing to trade the highest salary for a position that offers them a well-rounded package.
-Company culture, employee well-being, flexible working options, connection to a greater purpose, and opportunities for career growth are particularly important in today’s market.
-Talent acquisition requires a 360 degree view of all of the benefits to the job seeker - pay, culture, benefits, opportunity for advancement, personal growth and more are important to team members.
+- Pay is essential to job seekers- you must be competitive - but people have reevaluated their priorities this past year and seem willing to trade the highest salary for a position that offers them a well-rounded package.
+Company culture, employee well-being, flexible working options, connection to a greater purpose, and opportunities for career growth are critical in today's market.
+Talent acquisition requires a 360-degree view of all of the benefits to the job seeker - pay, culture, benefits, the opportunity for advancement, personal growth, and more are important to team members.

 - Networking is still the best way to find a job and the best way to find workers.
 Start with communities of people who have a connection to you and know something about your company and your business.
-Many companies are successfully recruiting retirees and former employees (Boomerangs) back into the office with flexible work options that didn’t exist when they worked there before.
-It’s important to recognize that people are changing jobs more frequently today than in the past, and the experience they have as they exit your company could be the beginning of a whole new recruitment cycle.
+Many companies successfully recruit retirees and former employees (Boomerangs) back into the office with flexible work options that didn't exist when they worked there before.
+It's essential to recognize that people are changing jobs more frequently today than in the past, and their experience as they exit your company could be the beginning of a whole new recruitment cycle.

 - Flexibility is key.
-We’ve all been forced to experiment with non-standard work situations over the past year that we would never have voluntarily implemented.
-But what we’ve learned during this time is that there are many benefits to these flexible and hybrid work arrangements, and the talent market is demanding that we keep an open mind and consider new and creative work solutions going forward.
-Consider hiring part-time workers to increase flexibility and variable cost, contract workers to bring in specific skills, and “work from anywhere” strategies to remove geographical boundaries to recruiting.
+We've all been forced to experiment with non-standard work situations over the past year that we would never have voluntarily implemented.
+But we've learned during this time that there are many benefits to these flexible and hybrid work arrangements, and the talent market demands that we keep an open mind and consider new and creative work solutions in the future.
+Consider hiring part-time workers to increase flexibility and variable cost, contract workers to bring in specific skills, and "work from anywhere" strategies to remove geographical boundaries to recruiting.

-- The “Gig Economy” is thriving.
-As people are redesigning their lives, many are choosing not to go back to the full-time grind working for just one company.
-They’re incredibly happy moving from one project to the next, working with multiple companies, and choosing what to say yes to and what to say no to.
-A contingent workforce also offers many benefits for the employer for the right roles, including fast access to a wide and deep pool of talent, increased flexibility, and decreased cost overall.
-To win the talent war, you must look everywhere to get the talent you need.
+- The "Gig Economy" is thriving.
+As people redesign their lives, many leave the full-time grind of working for just one company.
+They're pleased moving from one project to the next, working with multiple companies, and choosing what to say yes to and what to say no to.
+A contingent workforce also offers many benefits for the employer for the right roles, including fast access to a broad and deep pool of talent, increased flexibility, and decreased cost overall.
+It would be best to look everywhere for the needed skill to win the talent war.

 - Employee engagement is critical.
 Many are asking how to engage a remote workforce, and the answer is to not differentiate in-office from remote when it comes to engagement.
-Your efforts should be holistic and consistent, no matter where your employees are located.
-Age-old answers like continuous feedback, recognition, and opportunities to learn and grow still hold true.
-Technology makes it possible to do these things no matter where your workers are located.
-Get creative and don’t use physical distance as an excuse.
+I think your efforts should be holistic and consistent, regardless of where your employees are.
+Age-old answers like continuous feedback, recognition, learning, and growth opportunities remain true.
+Technology makes it possible to do these things no matter where your workers are.
+You can get creative, and don't use physical distance as an excuse.

-- Succession Planning has always been important, but usually considered more as a way to minimize a company threat or weakness.
-Today you can use succession planning as a great retention and recruiting tool.
+- Family Business Succession Planning has always been essential but is usually considered more as a way to minimize a company's threat or weakness.
+Today you can use succession planning as an excellent retention and recruiting tool.
 It creates future opportunities, drives engagement, provides a path for individual development, and preserves the culture by developing and promoting from within where possible.

 - Social media marketing is your friend.
-When you have an open position, don’t just think about posting a standard job description on standard job boards.
+When you have an open position, think about something other than posting a standard job description on traditional job boards.
 Think of it as a marketing and PR exercise.
-Tell the story of the company, the culture, the purpose, the opportunities.
+Tell the company's story, culture, purpose, and opportunities.
 Why would someone choose to work for you over all the other companies hiring right now?
-And remember that your current workforce is your biggest network of recruiters.
+And remember that your current workforce is your most extensive network of recruiters.
 Encourage employees to post and share job openings, and incentivize them to bring friends and family to you.

-- Provide an inspiring vision and purpose.
+- Provide an inspiring vision and core purpose.
 More than ever, people are choosing to work for companies that can clearly articulate their reason for being.
-Make sure your vision and strategy are well documented and presented in a way that makes it easy for people to connect the work they’re doing on a daily basis to the greater good.
+Make sure your vision and strategy are well documented and presented in a way that makes it easy for people to connect their daily work to the greater good.
 Invest in strategic planning, town-hall company meetings, and a tool like Rhythm that connects strategy to execution.

 - Continue to invest in technology.
-Advances in AI, bots, and new apps have allowed companies to reduce the headcount needed to do the same amount of work as just a few years ago.
-If you haven’t assessed your workflows, processes, and tech systems recently, you may find that you don’t need to fill every position that’s open.
-And remember that remote workers need access to the same level of quality equipment and system access as in-office workers.
-Many of us patched together home offices at the beginning of 2020, but now that we’re normalizing remote work, it’s time to equip our employees appropriately.
+Advances in AI, bots, and new apps have allowed companies to reduce the headcount needed to do the same work as just a few years ago.
+If you have yet to assess your workflows, processes, and tech systems recently, you may not need to fill every open position.
+And remember that remote workers need access to the same quality equipment and system access as in-office workers.
+Many of us patched together home offices at the beginning of 2020, but now that we're normalizing remote work, it's time to equip our employees appropriately.

-Whether we like it or not, the nature of work has changed, and the “future of work” is here!
-The companies who will thrive in the next few years will learn to embrace that change and will figure out how to make it work for them.
-Pay attention to what your employees and prospects are telling you with an open mind and a creative spirit, and you’ll do well.
+Whether we like it or not, the nature of work has changed, and the "future of work" is here!
+The companies that will thrive in the next few years will learn to embrace that change and figure out how to make it work for them and avoid the bad hire.
+Pay attention to what your employees and prospects tell you with an open mind and a creative spirit, and you’ll do well.

 How to Keep Your Top Talent: 12 Actionable Tips for Engaging Talent